-- Complete the eLearning modules developed by Lung Foundation Australia, which offers Continuing Professional Development (CPD) points. - The radiology workforce should access the resources and education developed by the Royal Australian and New Zealand.
-College of Radiologists (RANZCR) - Register and integrate your practice with the National Cancer Screening Register, (NCSR) which will be essential for enroling the participant, viewing their screening status and updating their record.
+- Complete the eLearning modules developed by Lung Foundation Australia, which offers Continuing Professional Development (CPD) points. - The radiology workforce should access the resources and education developed by the Royal Australian and New Zealand College of Radiologists (RANZCR) - Register and integrate your practice with the National Cancer Screening Register, (NCSR) which will be essential for enrolling the participant, viewing their screening status and updating their record.
 The program specific CT request form lives in your native software for you to complete.
-Find more details on the NCSR website - Review and update your smoking history practice data to identify patients who could be eligible from 1 July 2025

-- Establish electronic medical record (EMR)- based prompts to help identify potential participants as they become eligible - Ensure your practice has undertaken formal cultural safety training, which may assist healthcare providers in fostering and providing culturally safe care to Aboriginal and Torres Strait Islander peoples - Register on the NACCHO website to be notified when resources for Aboriginal and Torres Strait Islander people are available - Familiarise yourself with the program, including eligibility and screening process on the program website.
+Find more details on the NCSR website. - Review and update your smoking history practice data to identify patients who could now be eligible to participate. - Establish electronic medical record (EMR)- based prompts to help identify potential participants as they become eligible - Ensure your practice has undertaken formal cultural safety training, which may assist healthcare providers in fostering and providing culturally safe care to Aboriginal and Torres Strait Islander peoples - Access resources designed to support Aboriginal and Torres Strait Islander participants and their healthcare providers on the National Aboriginal Community Controlled Health Organisation (NACCHO) website.
+Register to be notified when new resources are available on the NACCHO website. - Familiarise yourself with the program, including eligibility and screening process on the program website.